Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 But this new openness led to one of the chapter’s most significant romances: her relationship with [Gonathon](#entry:gigi-entry).
 Fate had seemingly offered Shiori another shot at the orange knight—now with no memories of his past beloved, who was no longer around.

-What started as manipulation, tricking him out of coins, slowly bloomed into affection.
-Gonathon’s kindness chipped away at Shiori’s walls.
-She cooked for him, made a shared room, and [genuinely cared.](https://www.youtube.com/live/gVAtGMLBJos?si=GgmAIeHBDZrl4Pmq&t=7857) It was sweet, quiet, and in stark contrast to her whirlwind past.

 But just as she was ready to take the next step, Gonathon faltered.
 He hesitated, depended too much on others, and never made his own choices.
 His devotion felt more like obligation than love.
-Shiori gave him chances—many of them—but, when it became clear he wouldn't change, she made the painful decision to step away.
-They returned to being friends… or so it seemed.
+Shiori gave him chances—many of them—but, when it became clear he wouldn't change, she made the painful decision to [step away.](#entry:humble-knight-witch-entry) They returned to being friends… or so it seemed.

 In truth, Shiori took things further: she _wiped_ him from her memory entirely.